Towson University: Athletics

 The Towson Tigers, formerly the Towson College Knights, are the athletics teams of Towson University.
-All of the major athletic teams compete in the Colonial Athletic Association (CAA) with 20 Division I athletic teams (13 in women's sports, 7 in men's sports).
+All of the major athletic teams compete in the Coastal Athletic Association (CAA) with 20 Division I athletic teams (13 in women's sports, 7 in men's sports).

 Under the leadership of President Bob Caret the university placed a greater emphasis on the athletics program.
 In September 2010 Caret hired a new director of athletics, Michael P. Waddell, who had significant program building experience at the highest levels of college sports and led the Tigers to unprecedented success during his three years at the helm, including eleven (11) CAA Regular Season & Tournament Championships.
 Waddell left Towson in 2013 for the University of Arkansas and was replaced by Tim Leonard.

 Towson University offers the most comprehensive sports program in the metropolitan Baltimore area, fielding 20 varsity teams that compete in the Colonial Athletic Association.
 Since joining the league in 2001–02, the Tigers have won CAA titles in women's basketball, men's and women's lacrosse, men's swimming, women's swimming, men's soccer, men's golf, baseball, track & field and football.
 During an athletics history that traces its roots to the 1920s, Towson has sent teams and individual student-athletes to NCAA post-season competition in baseball, basketball, football, golf, gymnastics, lacrosse, soccer, swimming, track & field and volleyball.

-Eleven Tigers have been named CAA Scholar-Athlete Award Winners for their respective sports, including the 2010 cross country recipient, Brandi Gervais, a senior Biology/Pre-Dentistry Major with a perfect 4.0 GPA.
+Eleven Tigers have been named CAA Scholar-Athlete Award Winners for their respective sports.
 A number of student-athletes have gone on to enjoy professional careers, including Jermon Bushrod, the starting left offensive tackle for the 2009 Super Bowl Champion New Orleans Saints; former Major League Baseball outfielder Casper Wells; and former National Basketball Association shooting guard Gary Neal.

 The university was the preseason training camp site for the Baltimore Colts in 1973.